Taronga Zoo to Balmoral Walk [Guide & Map]

 - Special breakfast or lunch try Ripples.

-- East Coast Cafe – If you want to surprise your partner with a picnic you can order one to take away.
+- East Coast Cafe – If you want to surprise your partner with a picnic, you can order one to take away.
 They include a blanket and wine!
 Book 48 hrs in advance.
 The dine-in menu has a bit of a Spanish flavour.

-- Bottom of the Habour Fish and Chips – if all these water views have you craving seafood head across the road from the beach at Balmoral for some first-class fish and chips.
+- Bottom of the Habour Fish and Chips – if all these water views have you craving seafood, head across the road from the beach at Balmoral for some first-class fish and chips.

 - The Boathouse at Balmoral Beach – upmarket salads and burgers by the water.

-How to get back to the city
+How to get back to the city from Balmoral Beach

-Google has also loaded street view for this track so you can see what the terrain is like before you head off.
+Google has loaded street view for this track so you can see what the terrain is like before you head off.